 If you need to fix a dead hybrid battery outside of that, however, you are generally responsible for the cost of the repair.
 For an accurate diagnosis of a faulty hybrid battery, you should take your car to a mechanic right away.

-What Happens When Honda Accord Hybrid Battery Dies??
+What Happens When Honda Accord Hybrid Battery Dies?

 If your car won’t start, check to see if the battery is dead or if there’s a problem with the starter or alternator.
-In case of a faulty cable, see whether the wiring harness is defective and broken wires.
+In case of a faulty cable, see whether the wiring harness is defective and has broken wires.

 To test for a bad battery cable, try connecting another device (like an alarm) to it before trying to start your car again.
 Finally, in case of any other electrical issue, consult a professional mechanic.